 When you’re on medicated birth control, you don’t have real periods anymore; you have fake periods.
 And you become disconnected from your sacred cycle and the true power it holds for you as a woman.

 Plus, the pill is not 100% effective.
 It has the same effectiveness rate with typical use as Natural Cycles does—a natural birth control method involving measuring your temperature each day and recording it in an app.
-I’ve been using Natural Cycles for five years, and I love it.
+I’ve been using Natural Cycles for six years, and I love it (use the code REVOLOON15 for 15% off an annual subscription).

 Make it your mission to know all the facts, then make the choice that feels right to you.